 George W. Campbell departed New York on 22 October 1936, bound for "European waters" for her shakedown cruise.
 She departed Southampton, England, on 5 November 1936, and returned to New York on the 16th.
 She sailed on a cadet practice cruise, beginning on 5 June 1937, from New London, Connecticut, returning to New London on 9 August 1937.
 She returned to New York on 15 August 1937.
 It was during this time that her official name was shortened to simply "Campbell" and it was also during this time that her most famous crewman reported aboard, the mascot Sinbad.
 He served on board the Campbell throughout her tour of duty during World War II, causing at least two international incidents in foreign harbors, faithfully manned his battle station during combat, and generally kept the crew amused during her long voyages over the next eight years.

 Her next major assignment came in 1939, an oceanographic cruise that began on 18 August 1939.
 Campbell sailed to ports in Norway, Sweden, and the British Isles.
+While in Bergen, Norway, on 29 August 1939, Campbell embarked Secretary of the Treasury, Henry Morgenthau and his son, who had been on vacation in the area with his family, to return them to the US.
+Secretary Morgenthau disembarked at St. John's, Newfoundland, on 3 September 1939.
 On 5 September 1939 she was ordered by the Secretary of the Treasury, responding to a request by the Secretary of the Navy, to join with two US Navy destroyers in taking a position in the North Atlantic "to be of assistance of shipping in the area."
 That same day Campbell proceeded to the assistance of the SS City of Flint, which was transporting survivors from the torpedoed SS Athenia, and returned them to the U.S.

 On 1 September 1939, however, war broke out in Europe.
 On 5 September, President Franklin D. Roosevelt proclaimed American neutrality in the conflict and ordered the formation of a neutrality patrol by the Navy to report and track any belligerent air, surface, or submarine activity in the waters off the United States east coast and in the West Indies.
 The Navy determined that its destroyers were not capable of extended cruises in the North Atlantic and asked that the Coast Guard conduct these patrols.
 The Coast Guard assigned the Campbell to conduct the first Coast Guard neutrality patrol, which were referred to as "Grand Banks Patrols."
 Her orders were to identify foreign men-of-war, be on the lookout for any "unneutral" activities, and report anything of an unusual nature.
 Each cruise would last approximately two weeks.
 The Campbell departed New York on 2 October 1939.
 Obtaining all possible information from the ships she encountered, the cutter illuminated her ensign by searchlight at all times, and prefaced all signals with Coast Guard identification.
 She was relieved by Hamilton and returned to New York on 15 October 1939.